R 3ISE Courses

 Course on critical thinking across the science disciplines.
 What is science?
 How to distinguish between knowledge, belief or assumptions?
 What makes a scientific revolution?
 What are the limits of science?

 260.701 - ANATOMY OF SCIENTIFIC ERROR

-4th term course: What are sources of error?
-What are the limits of experimental reproducibility?
+What are sources of error?
+What are the limits of reproducibility in research practice?
 What does it mean to be a responsible scientist?
 What role do errors play in discovery and innovation?

 260.704 - DISSECTING THE LITERATURE

 Through interdisciplinary discussions we take the scalpel to the science literature and evaluate published articles and preprints for rigorous research methodology, clarity of fact

 presentation and congruency of results and interpretation.

 Evidence-based, practice applicable teaching skills to foster active learning in STEM- and health science educational environments.